The curse of the DIY Will

 So why should you seek proper legal advice when preparing a Will?

-- Ensure that all your assets are distributed and protected as per your wishes.
-Did you know that your Will does not automatically covered your superannuation?
+- To ensure that your assets are distributed and protected as per your wishes.

 - Strict formalities must be met to ensure a Will is validly executed.
-Did you know witnessing a Will as a beneficiary may exclude you from benefiting under the Will?
+If those formalities are not met the Will may be ruled invalid.

 Seeking proper Estate Planning advice from an experienced Estate Planning solicitor together with a professionally drafted Will gives you peace of mind knowing that your family does not need to deal with the curse of the DIY Will.